TiarkRompf/lms-clean/doc/lms_code_walk.md

 productivity and high performance of the target program, thus the slogan "abstract without regret".

 Lightweight Modular Staging (LMS) is a staging tool built in Scala.
-In LMS, type information is used to distinguish the evaluation stages (i.e., All Rep[T] typed values and expressions are in code generation for the next stage.)
+In LMS, type information is used to distinguish the evaluation stages (i.e., All Rep[T] typed values and expressions are in code generation for the next stage).
 Simply speaking, LMS is a compiler.
 However, LMS does not have a laxer or parser to transform the input program into intermediate representations (IR).
 Instead, the IR is generated via executing the input program.
 All the Rep[T] typed expressions in the input program evaluate to LMS IR.
 This can be considered as the LMS frontend.